Bahen Centre for Information Technology

-The Bahen Centre for Information Technology is a building at the St. George campus of the University of Toronto.
+The Bahen Centre for Information Technology is a building on the St. George campus of the University of Toronto.
 It is primarily used by the Faculty of Applied Science and Engineering, the Department of Computer Science and the Department of Mathematics.

 The large 8-floor building contains 50 laboratories (including the Dynamic Graphics Project), 10 lecture theatres (including the large Adel Sedra Auditorium), 13 tutorial rooms, 9 seminar rooms, and about 300 offices.
 It is home to the Emerging Communications Technology Institute (formerly the Nortel Institute), the Bell University Laboratories and an Advanced Surface Coatings Laboratory.

 History

 The Bahen Centre was constructed to meet the growing needs of the university's computer science and electrical and computer engineering programs, as the university doubled the size and funding of the programs.
 The building was named after engineer John Bahen, president of the Peter Kiewit and Sons building company, who was the leading donor to the C$108 million project.
 Jeffrey Skoll of eBay also donated $7 million.

 The building was constructed at 40 St. George Street, immediately south of Russell Street, and wrapping around the Koffler Centre.
 This site had been home to several smaller structures, including the 1965 Boys and Girls House; the Toronto Public Library had operated a similar house on the site in some form from 1922 to 1995, originally under Lillian Smith.

 One of the historic buildings was slated to be moved, but was instead incorporated into the design by the architects.
 Another building, the former Mendel Granatstein residence designed by Benjamin Brown, was demolished but its entrance portico was saved for display in the lobby of the new building.

 The facilities were officially opened October 8, 2002, after opening in the summer of 2002.
 The sixth floor however was finished only in August 2005 and the Department of Mathematics moved in.

-Designed by Diamond + Schmitt Architects Incorporated, the 20,000 gross square metre facility cost $111 million to build.
+Designed by Diamond Schmitt Architects, the 20,000 gross square metre facility cost $111 million to build.
 The January 2003 issue of Canadian Architect magazine dubbed the Bahen Centre as "a complex interweaving of urbanity, public space and sustainability."
 It won the Ontario Association of Architects Award and City of Toronto Architecture and Urban Design Award, both in 2003.
 It also won a Bronze in the Environmental Category of the National Post Design Exchange Award.